curityio/spa-using-token-handler/README.md

 ## Build the Code

-You will need to download and install NodeJS for your operating system.\
+You will need to download and install Node.js for your operating system.\
 Then run the build script to compile projects and build Docker images.

 ```bash